Writing Accessible Link Text

 The more straightforward and distinct you can make your links, the easier it will be for everyone to interact with your content.

 Your link text should describe exactly what will happen when someone clicks that link.

-Not that: Generic text like “Click Here” or “Learn More” isn't specific enough because they don’t reveal the link's destination.
+Not that: Generic text like “Click Here” or “Learn More” is too vague because it doesn't describe the link's destination.

 Links should make sense out of context.

-A screen reader can sort links in order of appearance or alphabetically, so they shouldn't rely on other text around them to make sense.
+A screen reader can sort links in order of appearance or alphabetically, so links shouldn't rely on other text around them to make sense.

 Don't include the word "link" in the link text.

 Screen readers announce a link by saying "link" or "clickable graphic."